 Now, remember that in yeast bread, if your water is too hot, it will kill the yeast.
 If your water is too cold, it will take ten forevers for your yeast to come alive.
 The trick is “baby bathwater”.
 Anyone who has ever given a baby a bath knows just how that feels.
 Hot, but not too hot, more warm water on the hot end of the scale.

 Stir that up until it is a glob.

 You can use a mixing bowl for this but I have these handy little bread buckets I use that have a sealing plastic lid and plenty of room for the bread to rise.
 However, this particular bread isn’t going to rise very much so a large bowl will be just fine.

-I have some breads that overflow an eight quart container!
+I have some loaves of bread that overflow an eight-quart container!